-For example, it is estimated that 25% of severe Covid-19 patients have contracted invasive fungal infections, particularly after being treated with immune-suppressing drugs, such as dexamethasone or IL-6 inhibitors.
+For example, it is estimated that 25% of severe Covid-19 patients have contracted invasive fungal infections, particularly after being treated with immune-suppressing drugs such as dexamethasone or IL-6 inhibitors.

-Limitations of antifungals
+Limitations of existing antifungals

-The options that clinicians currently have to treat patients with systemic fungal infections are limited.
+The options that clinicians currently have to treat systemic fungal infections are limited.
 “Because they’re eukaryotes, many of the potentially available targets that are essential for growth or reproduction in fungi resemble the [equivalent] target in humans, and so are really not available as a drug target,” explained Jeffrey Stein, CEO of US-based antifungal developer Cidara.

 Polyenes, the oldest of the three main antifungal drug classes, target fungal cholesterol.
 The most commonly used member of this class is amphotericin B. While it radically improved options for patients when it was approved in the late 1950s, it is associated with serious and sometimes life-threatening side effects, including fever, inflammation of the heart, and kidney problems.
 As a result, these drugs have limited applicability.

 The first azoles were approved in the early 1980s.
 They have been the most successful antifungal to date, mostly because they are available in an oral formulation.
 But they also come with problems.
-These drugs inhibit cytochrome p450 — a ‘drug-metabolizing’ liver enzyme needed to detoxify human blood.
+These drugs inhibit cytochrome p450 — a liver enzyme needed to detoxify blood.

 Echinocandins target glucan synthase, an enzyme in the cell wall of fungi that is unique to fungi.
 This makes them stand out as it means they have low levels of toxicity compared to the other two drug classes.